Advertiser Disclosure

 • No publicly disclosed pricing

-PaymentCloud is one of our top choices for high-risk processing but also offers affordable pricing and fair contract terms for low-risk businesses as well.
-While overall costs will inevitably be higher for high-risk businesses, they’re still quite reasonable.
-PaymentCloud is one of the few high-risk processors we’ve found that offers a “free” credit card terminal (actually a loaner) and doesn’t charge any application or setup fees to get your account underwritten and approved.
-It also offers excellent customer service after you’ve signed up, putting it ahead of most providers in the payments industry.
+PaymentCloud is one of our top choices for high-risk processing, but it also offers affordable pricing and fair contract terms for low-risk businesses.
+While overall costs will inevitably be higher for high-risk businesses, they're still quite reasonable.
+PaymentCloud is one of the few high-risk processors we've found that offers a "free" credit card terminal (actually a loaner) and doesn't charge any application or setup fees to get your account underwritten and approved.
+It also offers excellent customer service after you've signed up, putting it ahead of most providers in the payments industry.

 Note that beyond a blog post on the subject, PaymentCloud doesn’t discuss EBT processing on its website.
 You’ll have to confirm details with a sales agent before signing up.